Brown tree snake: Reproduction

 The reproductive characteristics of the brown tree snake have not been widely studied.
 The female is known to produce 4 to 12 oblong eggs, 42–47 mm long and 18–22 mm wide with leathery shells.
-Females may produce up to two clutches per year depending upon seasonal variations in climate and prey abundance.
+Females may produce up to two clutches per year, depending upon seasonal variations in climate and prey abundance.
 The female deposits the eggs in hollow logs, rock crevices, and other sites where they are likely protected from drying and high temperatures.
 Eggs can then hatch around 90 days after being laid.
-Unlike the native population in Australia, populations in Guam may reproduce year-round as there is no evidence of seasonality in the population.
+Unlike the native population in Australia, populations in Guam may reproduce year-round, as there is no evidence of seasonality in the population.

-There have been observations of courtship behaviour in brown tree snakes, some of which are different than other snakes within their family.
+There have been observations of courtship behaviour in brown tree snakes, some of which differ from those of other snakes within their family.
 Male courtship behaviour involves tongue-flicking, head-jerking, and chin-rubbing on the female in preparation of mating.
 If females are receptive, mating will take place almost immediately.
 Interestingly, the female brown tree snakes have been observed to display courtship behaviours that previously have only been used by male individuals.
 These behaviours include the tongue-flicking and head-jerking behaviours, which can lead to the female mounting the male to elicit courting behaviour from the other snake.
 Oftentimes, if females displayed these behaviours towards a male, the male would respond and continue until copulation occurred.
 Female snakes also displayed a tail-lifting behaviour in which they release cloacal secretions in response to male courtship behaviour.

 Predatory behaviour

 The brown tree snake is a generalist feeder known to eat a wide variety of foods.
-When threatened it is highly aggressive and tends to lunge and strike the aggressor repeatedly.
-The snake has numerous teeth, but only the last two on each side of the upper jaw have grooves, which inject venom as it bites.
+When threatened, it is highly aggressive and tends to lunge and strike the aggressor repeatedly.
+The snake has numerous teeth, but only the last two on each side of the upper jaw have grooves that inject venom when it bites.
 Therefore, the snake's mouth must be opened as wide as possible to insert and expose its fangs.
-A chewing movement is used by the snake to inject the venom by means of capillary action along the grooved fangs.
-The venom is used to subdue and kill prey on which the snake feeds; however, the venom is not considered dangerous to adult humans.
+The snake uses a chewing movement to inject the venom by means of capillary action along the grooved fangs.
+The venom is used to subdue and kill prey that the snake feeds on; however, it is not considered dangerous to adult humans.
 In addition to subduing its victim with its venom, the brown tree snake often wraps its body around the prey, like a constrictor, to immobilise the prey while chewing and consuming the animal.